UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

 package sizes and data fields sent over a communication interface, fill grades experienced by a FIFO, or configurations written to an internal register during simulation.

-Funtional Coverage works very well in combination with randomized generation of input stimuli, where the testbench can for instance be set up to keep generating randomized stimuli until the we have covered both all of the specified corner cases and tested a defined amount of general random input values.
+Functional Coverage works very well in combination with randomized generation of input stimuli, where the testbench can for instance be set up to keep generating randomized stimuli until the we have covered both all of the specified corner cases and tested a defined amount of general random input values.
 The combination of Functional Coverage and randomization forms the basis of UVVMs :ref:`optimized_randomization` functionality.